LEDES made Simple

 LeanLaw legal billing software is the top-rated legal app in the QuickBooks Online app store.
 When you have the robust foundation of QuickBooks Online and the law firm customization that LeanLaw adds, you have a killer app for the financial operating system of your law firm.

-LeanLaw legal accounting software supports Standard, Litigation, Patent / IP, Bankruptcy task and activity codes – if you don’t see your legal billing code set, LeanLaw can add it whether it’s Task Codes or Subject Area Codes.
+LeanLaw legal accounting software supports Standard, Litigation, Patent / IP, Bankruptcy – if you don’t see your legal billing code set, LeanLaw can add it whether it’s Task Codes or Subject Area Codes.

 LeanLaw automatically creates an electronic invoice in the format you need to submit into the leading LEDES billing systems — Legal Tracker, fka Serengeti, eCounsel, Lawtrac and CounselLink.
 A couple clicks and your legal invoice is ready to go.